maciejczyzewski/maciejczyzewski.github.io/_posts/2015-08-22-finding-files-right-way-using-command-line-utility.markdown

 ## Command

-The __find__ utility recursively descends the directory tree for each path listed, evaluating an expression (composed of the “primaries” and “operands”) in terms of each file in the tree.
+The __find__ utility recursively descends the directory tree for each path listed, evaluating an expression (composed of the "primaries" and "operands") in terms of each file in the tree.

 ![Old files ;-)](http://www.explainxkcd.com/wiki/images/d/d5/old_files.png)